KlediJ/personal-finance-manager/PROJECT_OVERVIEW.md

 Personal Finance Manager is a cross-platform desktop application (built with Electron) for tracking, analyzing, and managing personal finances.
 The application uses a React frontend with Material UI components and a SQLite database for persistent storage.

 ## Current Version
+Version 0.1.2 - Date Display Bug Fix

+### Changelog
+- v0.1.2 (Current) - Fixed timezone-related date display bug in transactions
+- v0.1.1 - Initial working version with core features
-Version 0.3 - Account Summary Update
+- v0.3 (Legacy) - Account Summary Update

 ## Architecture